 If you’re familiar with Asians who were not born and raised in English-speaking countries, you’ve probably heard of their English names, unofficial names not found on their identity cards.
-I, too, grew up mostly in Korea and used my English name, ‘Ariel,’ for the majority of my life until a couple of years ago when introducing myself to people outside Korean ethnicities(many of my friends still know me as ‘Ariel’.)
+I spent most of my life growing up in Korea and used my English name, ‘Ariel’, as well, when introducing myself to non-Koreans.
+I only started using my Korean name a couple of years ago, so many of my friends still know me as Ariel.

 Thinking about it now, I believe this practice began as a matter of convenience to adapt to the international context, as Asian names often differ wildly in pronunciation and spelling, confusing for those without a specific background.
 Before delving into why I stopped using my ‘English name,’ let me share how I came up with ‘Ariel.’